 But just because everyone has a camera doesn’t mean everyone knows how to capture a good image.
 And if you look at most successful photography, it’s all framed well.
 There are a couple tricks of the trade that can help you compose a better shot, whether it’s with your Leica M6, Canon EOS 70D or just a selfie stick.

 1The rule of thirds.
 Most smartphones and DSLR cameras have an option to display a grid on the screen.
 That’s not just there to help you neatly section off your subject.
 Think of the intersecting lines as crosshairs.
 Aim to get your subject on or near the lines or crosses.
 With the way we perceive images, off-center objects offer up dynamism and create compositions that keep your eye moving around the image.

+2Keep it simple (and in focus).
 At first glance, your brain will focus on objects of interest.
 If the image is cluttered and complex, your eye will have a hard time picking out the visually stimulating subjects.
 A clear focal point is key.

 3Fill the frame.
 You’ve got the entire frame, so use it.
 Empty space quickly becomes boring and confusing.
 With a massive blank space, and your subject dwarfed by comparison, your viewer will be left wondering what to look at.
 Zooming in or moving closer to your subject will make it clear what the intended focus is supposed to be.

+4Keep it off center.
 When your subject is dead center, the image can become stagnant.
 With nowhere for subject to go, it leaves nothing to the imagination.
 When looking at an interesting image, you want the eye to travel, moving fluidly throughout the image.
 If everything interesting is packed in the center, your eye has nowhere to go.

 5Give it some depth.
 Depth of field can work in two ways: first, with a very sharp focus, so you can clearly define a subject and eliminate a boring or distracting background; and second, in more expansive scenery it can help your eyes travel into the distance and create further dynamism in your final image.

 6Stay in motion.
 A picture is inherently motionless, but a sense of speed or direction can easily be achieved.
 When capturing a speeding car, your brain will want the car to have a direction, so by angling the car in such a way that it appears to be heading out of the shot tricks your eyes into following the supposed motion.
 When it comes to capturing portraits, a person’s gaze can have the same effect.
 If the subject’s line of sight is looking out of the frame, your eyes will follow, turning something as simple as an old lady sitting in a chair into a visually dynamic experience.

+7Break all the rules.
 These aren’t rules to live by, but they are a way to learn the basics of successful photography.
 Learn them and get to know them, so you can bend them and break them.